Khelendrarauniyar/DDR-Builder/README.md

 ```powershell
 & ".venv/Scripts/python.exe" -m pytest -q
 ```

-## Submission Notes
-This repository includes:

-1. End-to-end runnable codebase
-2. Interactive UI for demonstration
-3. Structured output artifacts
-4. Clear pipeline logs and deterministic fallback behavior when Groq API is unavailable

-## Final Submission Checklist
-Before submitting to the evaluator, prepare these external items:

-1. GitHub repository link
-2. Loom video link (3-5 minutes):
-	- What you built
-	- How it works
-	- Limitations
-	- Improvements planned
-3. Optional live/demo link (if hosted)
-4. One Google Drive folder named with your full name containing:
-	- README and project source
-	- Key output artifacts/screenshots
-	- Any supplementary notes
-5. Share only one Google Drive folder link

 ## Limitations
 1. OCR fallback for scanned image-only PDFs is not yet implemented.